hectic4491/Web-Game-of-Life/DESIGN_SCHEMATIC.md

 > 2/10/2025 07:15:00 -rob
 >
 > To clean up my code, I think I should think about the program interms of the main object's i defined.
 Simulation and UI.
 So instead of passing specific properties to functions, i pass the object to the functions and let the internal function logic pull out the object's information as it needs.

+> The select and draw functions should generate their own sub menus.
+> Draw will allow us to clear the current screen, or to plainly edit the current frame.